mochoabuilds/-cognition-/README.md

 ## 3.1 SYSTEM ARCHITECTURE

-* Our architecture handles data pre-processing, model training, data-post procoessing, investigating and fixing performance bottlenecks, etc. We rely on NVIDIA's Jetpack SDK for libraries, APIs, debugging kits and optimization.
-We create a deep architecture to encode representations into the very deep multi-stream network to better recognize human-object interactions in raw unseen corner store video streams.
+* We rely on NVIDIA's Jetpack SDK for libraries, APIs, debugging kits and optimization.
+* More to come!

 ## 3.2 NETWORK PRETRAINING

 * We use a variant of ImageNet model to pretrain our multi-stream network (i.e. spatial, temporal, optical flow).
 We are immensely grateful for ImageNet and the human labor it took to sort, label and prep the millions of images across 22k categories.
-Pretraining allows us to avoid representational bottlenecks, boost activations per tile, make for easier dimensional reduction and better balance the width and depth of the network.
+Pretraining allows us to avoid representational bottlenecks, boost our activations per tile, make for easier dimensional reduction and better balance the width and depth of the network.

 ## 3.3 DATA AUGMENTATION

 ## 3.4A NETWORK TRAINING

-* We train our computer vision machines on our "Corner Store Social Graph-v1" dataset which enables us to experiment with a diversity of research approaches, and fine-tune our architectures to navigate uncertainity better, faster and with less computational energy.
+* We train our computer vision machines on our "Corner Store Social Graph" dataset which enables us to experiment with a diversity of research approaches, and fine-tune our architectures to navigate uncertainity better, faster and with less computational energy.

 # 3.4B CORNER STORE SOCIAL GRAPH DATASET